1feres1/pynmranalysis/Readme.md

 #fit the model to data
 plsda.fit(spectrum , target)
 ```
-Interia plot is a paired barbot that shows R2Y (goodness of the fit ) score and R2Y (goodnes of predection with cross validation)
+The interia plot is a paired barbot that shows R2Y (goodness of the fit ) score and R2Y (goodnes of predection with cross validation)

 ``` python
 plsda.inertia_barplot(spectrum, target)
 ```
 <img src="https://github.com/1feres1/pynmranalysis/blob/main/exemple/interia%20plot.PNG" >
-PLSDA score plot is a scatter plot that shows the projection of simples in the first 2 latent variables
+PLSDA score plot is a scatter plot that shows the projection of simples in the first 2 latent variables.

 ``` python
 plsda.score_plot(target)
 ```
 <img src="https://github.com/1feres1/pynmranalysis/blob/main/exemple/plsda_score_plot.PNG" >

-Note : The implementation provided of those functions here is semilar to that of the R PepsNMR library [[2]](#2).
+Note : The implementation of these functions is similar to R's PepsNMR library [[2]](#2).

 ### License

-Copyright (c) [2021] [Feres Sakouhi]

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-SOFTWARE.
+MIT

-## References
+## Reference
 <a id="1">[1]</a>
 PepsNMR for 1 H NMR metabolomic data pre-processing Manon Martin , Benoît Legat